TOUCH TO INFORM SEMINARS

 (Intro) Viva la Breathing/A Feldenkrais® Model # 20-301455

 Moshe Feldenkrais, D.Sc. created various breathing lessons.
-He used the action of breathing to bring attention to and shifts to the muscular holding patterns of the rib cage and diaphragm area.
-A fully functionally aligned spine/rib cage supports breathing while exploring different ways to breath supports alignment.
-In this seminar, participants will learn ways to engage themselves and their clients with sensory awareness skills that expand the torso for lifelong balanced posture.
-Many useful practical applications.
+He used the action of breathing to bring attention to and shifts to the muscular holding patterns of the rib and diaphragm area.
+A fully functionally aligned spine/rib area supports breathing while exploring different ways to breath supports alignment.
+In this seminar, participants will learn ways to engage themselves and their clients with sensory awareness skills that expand the torso for lifelong balanced posture with many useful, practical applications.

 (Intro) Regaining a Flexible Spine/A Feldenkrais® Model protecting the lower back. # 20-301458